Creating a Classical Race

 ## Auto-Generate Race Segments

-RRM can automatically generate **standard timing segments** for the race.
+RRM can automatically generate all possible timing segments for the race based on the configured checkpoints.

 ## Race Aliases